-This will display the updated mesh arrangement.
+This takes off the mesh lock, and on clicking Yes to the question asked will display the updated mesh arrangement.
 If it is required to see the joint element mesh, the Mesh layer would need to be turned-on.

 Save the model file with a different name, such as embedded_wall_reduced.mdl